 This breezy crime comedy combines the acting talents of Morgan Freeman, Michael Caine and Alan Alda, reveling in their roles as retirees who, in need of extra cash and...
 Read More

 Pixar alumnus Pete Docter’s story of eleven year old Reilly’s emotional journey, addresses adult audiences while respecting children’s emotions too.
-It doesn’t avoid sad moments, rather through the juxtaposition of Sadness...
+It doesn’t avoid sad moments, rather through the juxtaposition of Sadness and...
 Read More

 Istanbul’s abundant feral cat population is the star of Ceyda Torun’s quietly magical documentary that affords a unique perspective on one of the world’s great cities.
 Occupants since the days of the Ottoman Empire, the cats of Istanbul are neither...
 Read More